Jack O'Shea

-Jack O'Shea (born 19 November 1957 in Cahersiveen, County Kerry) is an Irish former sportsperson.
+Jack O'Shea (born 19 November 1957) is an Irish former sportsman.
 He played Gaelic football at various times with his local clubs St Mary's in Kerry and Leixlip in Kildare.
 He was a member of the Kerry senior football team from 1976 until 1992.
-O'Shea is regarded as one of the greatest players of all-time.
+O'Shea is regarded as one of the all-time greatest players.

-He is currently a media pundit with a column in the sports section of the Irish edition of The Sunday Times.
 His son Aidan made his debut for the Kerry senior team in their successful 2009 National Football League campaign.

+Early life

+O'Shea was born in Cahersiveen, County Kerry.

 Playing career

 Minor & under-21

 By the early 1970s, O'Shea had come to prominence on the Kerry minor football team.
 He made his minor championship debut against Waterford in 1974, however, the year ended without any success for Kerry.
 In 1975, a 3–7 to 1–11 defeat of arch-rivals Cork gave O'Shea a Munster winners' medal in the minor grade.
 That same year he was a late inclusion on Kerry's under-21 football team.
 O'Shea missed Kerry's Munster under-21 final triumph; however, he later lined out in the All-Ireland final in that grade with Dublin providing the opposition.
 A 1–15 to 0–10 score line gave Kerry the victory and gave O'Shea an All-Ireland winners' medal.

 In 1976, O'Shea won his first Munster under-21 title as Kerry retained their provincial crown at the expense of Cork.
 He later lined out in a second All-Ireland final.
 Kildare provided the opposition on that occasion; however, they were no match for Kerry.
 O'Shea collected a second All-Ireland winners' medal following a 0–14 to 1–3 victory.

-Kerry and O'Shea made it three Munster under-21 titles in-a-row in 1977 following a two-goal defeat of Cork.
+Kerry and O'Shea made it three Munster under-21 titles in a row in 1977 following a two-goal defeat of Cork.
 O'Shea's side later qualified for the All-Ireland final with Down providing the opposition.
-A 1–11 to 1–5 score line gave Kerry the victory and gave O'Shea a third under-21 All-Ireland winners' medal.
+A 1–11 to 1–5 scoreline gave Kerry the victory and gave O'Shea a third under-21 All-Ireland winners' medal.

-In 1978, O'Shea made it an impressive four Munster under-21 titles in-a-row as Kerry retained their provincial crown at the expense of Cork.
+In 1978, O'Shea made it an impressive four Munster under-21 titles in a row as Kerry retained their provincial crown at the expense of Cork.
 He later lined out in a fourth consecutive All-Ireland final.
 Roscommon provided the opposition on that occasion; however, a close game developed.
-At the final whistle Kerry were defeated by 1–9 to 1–8.
+At the final whistle, Kerry were defeated by 1–9 to 1–8.